This article was updated on December 7, 2021.

-If you’re a local business owner, it’s crucial to have an online presence to get discovered by nearby customers.
+If you’re a local business owner, it’s crucial to have an online presence to get discovered by potential customers nearby.
 Even if you’re trying to turn your side hustle into a business, you’ll need to build a website.

 For those of you who are looking to start an eCommerce business, your website should be your main priority.
-But you don’t want to spend your whole marketing budget on a website either.
+But you don’t want to spend your whole marketing budget on website building either.

-Luckily, there are many options to help you create a professional website for your small business at a low cost, or even completely free.
+Luckily, there are many options to help you create professional small business websites at a low cost, or even completely free.
 You don’t have to be a tech guru or web designer to make your own website.

 Before creating your small business website, consider the following:

 Naming and Hosting: First, you need to secure a domain name—like www.yoursmallbusiness.com.
-There's not really such a thing as a free domain, but they're affordable.
+Domain names are not free, but they're affordable.
 You also need to host your small business website somewhere, which is where all your site data lives so visitors can actually see it.
 You can secure a domain and web hosting through a company like GoDaddy, HostGator, Bluehost, and many others—or you can purchase a domain name directly through a website builder.

 Difficulty: If you’re web-savvy, you can create your own layout from scratch.
 If the sight of website code makes you cringe, opt for a free website builder with templates and drag-and-drop tools.

 Features: Are you just looking for a place to put basic information or social media links?
-Do you need eCommerce features to sell products?
+Do you need eCommerce features to sell products involving transaction fees?
 Do you need to accept credit card payments or integrate with PayPal?
 Make a list of your must-haves before building your professional website.

 Cost: "Free" websites aren't totally free.
 Many builders have free options with limited functionality, don’t allow you to use your own domain name, and usually, are full of ads.
-There are free website builders, but you still have to pay for web hosting, domain name, and other add-ons.
+There are free website builders, but you still have to subscribe to a paid plan for web hosting, domain name, and other add-ons.
 That said, it’s really affordable to create a business site.

 Here are some of the best free website builders for small businesses:

 WordPress is one of the most popular and trusted website builders, powering 34% of the internet.
-It’s great for blogging, editorial websites, eCommerce websites, you name it.
-It offers a lot of free, easy-to-use templates, but it's a more advanced option requiring some website building knowledge.
-WordPress allows you to input your own HTML, add thousands of widgets and plugins, add social media, optimize for mobile, and use other add-ons.
-WordPress makes it easy to create your desired website design through the use of customizable WordPress plugin options.
+It’s great for blog post websites, editorial websites, eCommerce websites, you name it.
+It offers a lot of free, easy-to-use templates, but it's a more advanced option requiring some website-building knowledge.
+WordPress allows you to input your own HTML, add thousands of widgets and plugins, add social media, link YouTube videos, optimize for mobile devices, and use other add-ons.
+WordPress makes it easy to create your desired website design through the use of customizable WordPress theme plugin options.
 Plus, its site builder is easy to use and practical, allowing you to create a small business website design in no time at all.

 The free WordPress plan allows you to create a website and customize dozens of free templates to create your perfect website design.
 However, you won’t get a custom domain name and you’ll have limited storage space.
 If your business needs a place to park basic information and you’re a little tech-savvy, this is a good route for you.